blumbalazs/Game_of_Life_Dandeleafeon_Kotlin/README.md

-# javafx-game-starter-jdk17
+# Dandelifeon Kotlin simulator

-Basic JavaFX starter project that draws graphics on a canvas, based on JDK 17.
+JavaFX project that draws graphics on a canvas, based on JDK 17.

 Run the application with `./gradlew run`.